The Intrusive Mom Thought

 Instead of living my days as I did in my twenties, wishing I was someone else, wishing I had the courage to chase my dreams, wishing but never actually doing, I am now in fact doing.

-And I’m doing it for and because of the two little souls who call me mom.
+And I’m doing it because of the two little souls who call me mom.